linuxnile/React-hooks/README.md

-# Browser by commit history of other hooks
+# Browse by commit history for other hooks
 By clicking on commit history icon and "Browse the repository at this point in the history"

 # Getting Started with Create React App